samuelkutz/PINNs-BBM/README.md

 ![corrida_opt](https://github.com/user-attachments/assets/4d69534a-15e9-46c3-be93-61572027552f)

-The main conclusion of the research is that the L-BFGS method is the most suited optimizer for the BBM equation problem proposed.
+The main conclusion of the research is that the L-BFGS method is the most suited optimizer for the proposed BBM equation problem.

 ## References